Your lake Sail Challenge

 6. Sail around Pelican Island and back.
 Moderate to hard.
 A fair distance away.
 Stay well away from the island as it is a bird sanctuary.

 7. Sail to South Sand Beach and back.
-Hard in the sense that it is pretty far away.
-Stay to the centre or more west side of the lake the further south you go as there are shallow areas on the east side of the lake in one or two spots.
+Hard in the sense that it is far away.
+Stay to the centre or west side of the lake the further south you go as there are shallow areas on the east side of the lake in one or two spots.

 9. Sail to Midwest inlet on the west side of the lake.
 Moderate.
 Can be hard to find.
+May be weedy and shallow areas to avoid.

 10. Sail to Pumphouse Bay on the NW side, to a line directly south of the pump house and return.
 Easy to moderate depending on the day.